How to build customer focus: 10 strategies & examples

 Customer-focused businesses aren’t just reactive to what their customers need, they also proactively meet their expectations.
 And with the help of AI, proactive experiences don't have to be complicated or costly.
 For instance, support teams might use machine learning to predict customer satisfaction to proactively reduce customer complaints.
 Or, sales teams might deploy a chatbot to proactively welcome customers, before they abandon their cart or demo request form due to lingering questions.

-4 examples of customer focus
+4 examples of customer-focused businesses

 Even after building an effective customer focus strategy, becoming a customer-focused business doesn’t happen overnight.
 It takes practice and continuous adjustment to get right.
 Here are a few examples of how to become a customer-focused company from four companies who did.